MjKkaya/MjKkaya/README.md

-- 👋 Hi, I’m @MjKkaya
+- 👋 Hi, I’m Müjdat KIRIKKAYA.
 - 👀 I’m interested in Mobile Game Industry
 - 🌱 I’m currently learning Unity3D, C#
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me on [LinkedIn-Profile](https://www.linkedin.com/in/mujdatkirikkaya85/).
-- 📫 How to reach me ...
+- 🔭 I’m currently working on [Ludum Games Studio](https://ludum.games/).

 <!---
 MjKkaya/MjKkaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.